MicahDerusha/prisma-example/README.md

 1. Access your db directly from within your nextjs app
 2. Keep a record of all actions

-# TRPC Mutation logger

-Log all state changing operations to a table.
-This way, you can easily replicate state and behavior when debugging.

-# How to add ID col to existing table
+# How to modify your schema

-If every table has an ID col, it becomes easier to add quality of life features to your prisma integration.
+A collection of step by step processes in order to update your schema while keeping it compatible with all of the utilities in this repo.

 # How to use migrations to perform complex data migration

 Learn how to use prisma migration files to handle most data migrations automatically with zero down-time.

+# Migrate database on push using github workflows

+Never deploy a migration by hand again!

+# Migration guide

+Step by step guide to get your prisma schema up to snuff.

-## How to rename a col
+# How to rename a col

 By default, renaming a column in schema.prisma drops the old column and creates a new one, losing all of your data.
 See the easiest way to rename a column in prisma without data loss.

-# Migrate database on push using github workflows

-Never deploy a migration by hand again!
+# How to add ID col to existing table

+If every table has an ID col, it becomes easier to add quality of life features to your prisma integration.

+# TRPC Mutation logger

+Log all state changing operations to a table.
+This way, you can easily replicate state and behavior when debugging.

 # How to control error msg on backend with global onError handler